 The qualities of polyester that are most relevant to swimsuit fabrics are:

-Nylon Spandex Fabric Blends
+Nylon Swimwear Fabric Blends

 Qualities of Nylon Swimwear Fabric

 However, Econyl, a recycled nylon swimwear fabric has gotten enormous press for its use of fishing industry waste in its recycled nylon filament.
 Other companies have begun producing recycled polyester fabric products as well.
 While there is some debate about the environmental impact of the recycling process itself, there can be no doubt that upcycling plastic waste into the fashion industry is a good thing.

-So, what’s the best fabric for swimwear?
+So… What’s the best fabric for swimwear?

-The best fabric for swimwear is the one which makes the most sense for your needs.
-We personally like the easy printing capability and durability of polyester.
-The feel and finish of nylon is great too.
-If you can find a polyester that you love, then you’ll have the best of both worlds.
+The best swimsuit fabric is the one that makes the most sense for your needs.
+For practicality, we like the easy printing capability and durability of polyester.
+I also believe that the environmental impact of polyester can be better managed than nylon.